🔴Note: the red circle indicates links to articles that will be published in my WIP book: Reliability Engineering Mindset.

 Overengineering: maybe you built the solution for a much higher NFR (non-functional requirement) than the business needs or can afford

-Poor estimate: maybe you just looked at your historical data and saw that it’s on 99.999% and just naïvely communicated that to your service consumers as a commitment without digging into what is “the lowest level of reliability that you can get away with”
+Over-commitment: maybe you just looked at your historical data and saw that it’s on 99.999% and just naïvely communicated that to your service consumers as a commitment without digging into what is “the lowest level of reliability that you can get away with”

 Wrong metrics: maybe what you’re measuring doesn’t exactly map to how reliability is perceived from your service consumers’ point of view (see SLI measurement location)